strawberry-graphql/strawberry/README.md

 ## Licensing

-The code in this project is licensed under MIT license.
-See [LICENSE](./LICENSE) for more information.
+The code in this project is licensed under the [MIT license](https://github.com/strawberry-graphql/strawberry/blob/master/LICENSE).